What is Tympanoplasty?

-There are several reasons a tympanoplasty may need to be performed.
-Occasionally, such surgery is performed to treat certain types of congenital deafness.
-More common reasons for this operation include injury to the tympanic membrane due to:
+A tympanoplasty may need to be performed for a number of reasons.
+Occasionally, tympanoplasty is performed to treat certain types of congenital deafness, however, more common reasons include injury caused by:

 - Serious middle ear infection